rfuruta/pixelRL/README.md

 # Fully Convolutional Network with Multi-Step Reinforcement Learning for Image Processing
-This is the official implementation of the [paper](https://www.hal.t.u-tokyo.ac.jp/~furuta/pub/fcn_rl/fcn_rl.html) in AAAI2019.
+This is the official implementation of the [paper](https://www.hal.t.u-tokyo.ac.jp/~furuta/pub/fcn_rl/fcn_rl.html) in AAAI2019 and TMM2020.
 We provide the sample codes for training and testing and pretrained models on Gaussian denoising.

 ## Requirements